kitwon/vue-loading-skeleton/README.md

 ```

 ### Theming
-Using the `<SkeletonTheme />` component, you can change the color of all child skeleton component:
+Using the `<SkeletonTheme />` component, you can change the color, duration of all skeleton components below it:

 ```jsx
 import { Skeleton, Skeleton } form 'vue-loading-skeleton';